Golisano Children's Hospital of Buffalo

-John R. Oishei Children's Hospital (OCH), sometimes known as simply Oishei Children's is a women's and children's hospital in Buffalo, New York, that opened on November 10, 2017, and provides pediatric specialties and subspecialties to infants, children, teens, and young adults up to age 21, and maternity services for expectant mothers.
+Golisano Children's Hospital of Buffalo, formerly known as John R. Oishei Children's Hospital, is a women's and children's hospital in Buffalo, New York, that opened on November 10, 2017.
+It provides pediatric specialties and subspecialties to infants, children, teens, and young adults up to age 21, and maternity services for expectant mothers.
 It is located at the Buffalo Niagara Medical Campus and has 185 inpatient beds.
 It is a pediatric facility serving patients in Western New York and parts of Southern Ontario.
 The hospital is one of the only freestanding children's hospitals in New York State.
-OCH is a teaching hospital affiliated with the State University of New York at Buffalo and is affiliated with the Kaleida Health System.
+Golisano Children's Hospital is a teaching hospital affiliated with the State University of New York at Buffalo and is affiliated with the Kaleida Health System.

 The hospital contains an ACS verified level 1 pediatric trauma center, one of the few in the region.
-OCH also has a rooftop helipad to transport critically ill patients to and from the hospital.
+Golisano Children's Hospital also has a rooftop helipad to transport critically ill patients to and from the hospital.

-The hospital is named after the John R. Oishei Foundation, which donated $10 million for the development of the hospital.
+The hospital was originally named after the John R. Oishei Foundation, which donated $10 million for the development of the hospital.

-In January 2026, the hospital will be renamed Golisano Children's Hospital of Buffalo.
-This is due to a $50 million donation that was made by B. Thomas Golisano in August 2025.
-This will be the fourth children's hospital to be named after Golisano, following facilities in Rochester and Syracuse, NY and Fort Myers, FL.
+In January 2026, the hospital was renamed Golisano Children's Hospital of Buffalo.

 History

-Pediatrics in Buffalo dates back to 1892 when the original Children's Hospital of Buffalo (later renamed to Women and Children's Hospital of Buffalo WCHOB) opened on Bryant Street.
+Pediatrics in Buffalo dates back to 1892 when the original Children's Hospital of Buffalo (later renamed to Women and Children's Hospital of Buffalo) opened on Bryant Street.

-The push for a new children's hospital in Buffalo dates back to 1999 when plans for a new children's hospital to replace the old Women and Children's Hospital of Buffalo were created due to aging facilities and a lack of modern amenities at the old WCHOB.
+The push for a new children's hospital in Buffalo dates back to 1999 when plans for a new children's hospital to replace the old Women and Children's Hospital of Buffalo were created due to aging facilities and a lack of modern amenities.
 The plans from Kaleida Health included moving the children's hospital to the downtown Buffalo Niagara Medical Campus to better consolidate their facilities.
 Residents of Buffalo did not support the planned move and launched a campaign against the movement and Kaleida Health called "save our children's hospital," which included many celebrities from Buffalo including Jim Kelly and Pat LaFontaine.